 Wembley Park Winterfest

-The display, taking place around football’s most famous icon (Wembley Stadium, we mean, not Wayne Rooney) and will consist of light installations and artworks.
-Not to mention ‘London’s largest LED tree’.
+Traditionally they have also been home to ‘London’s largest LED tree’.
 Made from 100,000 LEDs the website says the tree is 25 ft tall.
 Closer inspection of the photo above suggests they mean 25 metres or perhaps 75 ft.
 Either way, it’s bloody impressive.

 Football's most famous icon (Wembley Stadium, we mean, not Wayne Rooney)...

 The lights aren’t bookable because they’re free to visit.
-Just pitch up from 24th November at Wembley Park and have a mooch about.
+Just pitch up at Wembley Park and have a mooch about.

 Where: Wembley, HA9 0WS